Costco is known for big discounts.

 Here’s some inside information that you may be able to use to your advantage.

-If Costco has marked down goods, then the price will finish in $.97.
+If Costco has marked down goods, then the price will end in $.97.

 Seeing this price, you know the item is on clearance.
-It may go lower if it’s still not selling, but the price will always end in $.97.
+It may go lower if it’s still not selling, but the price will always end in $xx.97 if it is on sale.

 Another price to look for is $.00 or $.88.
 If the price finishes in these, it is a special manager’s markdown price, and may well be the last of that item in the store.